 This service is offered when you have received a diagnosis and would like to learn more about the next steps forward.

-You should allow one hour for your initial consultation, and wear comfortable, loose clothing as some disrobing may be required.
+You should allow one hour for your initial consultation.

 The initial consultation will include a thorough discussion of your medical history and lifestyle, diet and sleeping factors.
 A physical examination may be necessary before Liz can develop your pain management plan.